PriyanSappal/tech264-cloud-linux/README.md

 ## Environment Variables
 * A value in memory that is available to any tool that wants to look up those values.
 * An **environment variable** is a dynamic **variable** stored in a process environment.
-It is used to**pass**configuration information and settings to processes running in the system.
+It is used to **pass** configuration information and settings to processes running in the system.
 These **variables** can influence the behavior of software and system components by providing information such as paths, user preferences, and system settings.
+We want a certain value returned.

 ### Setting up an Environment variables